datarobot-community/datarobotx-idp/linters/README.md

 exit 0
 ```

-After that you can run make command `make lint-r` it will build a new docker image and run the linter for `R` language.
+Finally, run make command `make lint-r` to build a new docker image and run the linter for the `R` programming language.

 ### Linter Configurations

-To keep a good shape of code style we should have a good style guides for it.
-So in our case we will keep all configs  for linters in Docker image and use it for running linters.
+To maintain good code style we should have a good style guides.
+In our case we keep all configs for linters in the docker image and use it for running linters.
 You can find examples in the (`./docker/linter/configs`) directory.